Looking for activities to do in iSimangaliso Wetland Park?

 The lakes have become saltier, forcing the freshwater crocodiles to find alternative places to hang out.
 Therefore, the best chance to see and learn more about crocodiles is at the Crocodile Centre in St. Lucia.

-We didn’t visit, as coming from Australia, we already have seen and know quite a bit about crocodiles, and we heard mixed reviews about the centre.
+We didn’t visit, as coming from Australia, we already have seen and know quite a bit about crocodiles.
+We heard mixed reviews about the centre.
 Some said it was quite run down, while others enjoyed seeing the crocodiles and learning about them.

-Therefore, if you want to see crocodiles up close, this might be worth a visit, but otherwise, there are plenty of other activities to keep you busy in the iSimangaliso Wetlands.
+Therefore, if you want to see crocodiles up close, this might be worth a visit; otherwise, there are plenty of other activities to keep you busy in the iSimangaliso Wetlands.

 9. Visit uMkhuze Game Reserve

 Another of South Africa’s oldest game parks in iSimangaliso is uMkhuze Game Reserve.
-420 bird species are found here, as well as lions, buffalo, black and white rhinos, leopards, elephants, wild dogs, hyenas and cheetahs.
+Here, 420 bird species are found, as well as lions, buffalo, black and white rhinos, leopards, elephants, wild dogs, hyenas, and cheetahs.

-There are picnic and BBQ sites for day visitors, as well as the Rhino Done-O takeaway at Mantuma – which is open for breakfast, lunch and dinner.
+Day visitors can enjoy picnic and BBQ sites, as well as the Rhino Done-O takeaway at Mantuma, which is open for breakfast, lunch, and dinner.

 You can enter as a day visitor or stay over in a chalet or safari tent in the park’s Mantuma Camp.